Awards & Scholarships

 Institute on Russia's Award for Excellence in Russian Studies

-The USF Institute on Russia has a principal goal of enhancing students' knowledge about Russia.
+The Institute for Russian, European and Eurasian Studies (IREES) has a principal goal of enhancing students' knowledge about Russia.
 That is why the Institute involves students in all of its activities and events and encourages them to take a broad range of courses related to Russia.

 To that end the Institute has created a special award of $750 for students who have an outstanding record in those courses together with significant engagement with things Russian.
-The USF Institute on Russia offers multiple awards annually.
+IREES offers multiple awards annually.

 Graduate students will be considered for a separate award of $1,000.
 Those applying should demonstrate commitment to Russian studies through relevant coursework and activities.

 The deadline for the 2022 award is MAY 5.

 MINIMUM REQUIREMENTS FOR ELIGIBILITY: